SampleEnvironment/SECoP/protocol/issues/008c Groups and Hierarchy.rst

 parameters, it should use this information for grouping.

-The lowercase version of module group names must not clash with the lowercase version of a module name,
+The lowercase version of module group names must not clash with the lowercase version of a module name.
 The lowercase version of parameter group names must not clash with the lowercase version of a parameter names on the same module.